kofhagstrom/iban-validator/README.md

 This repo contains a web server and REST API for validating IBAN numbers.

+The web server is implemented using uvicorn.
 The REST API is built using FastAPI, and has one endpoint:

 > GET api/v1/iban-validation/{IBAN}